michaelrhodes/pipedown/readme.md

 # pipedown
-pipedown is a transform stream wrapper around the [marked](https://github.com/chjj/marked) Markdown parser.
+pipedown is a transform stream wrapper around the [marked](https://github.com/chjj/marked) Markdown parser/compiler.
 It let’s you to pipe in arbitrary Markdown and read out the generated HTML.

 **current version:** 0.0.2